UTM - Unified Threat Management Appliance

 - Can defend from more sophisticated attacks

-Because UTM defends multiple parts of a network it means that an attack targeting multiple points simultaneously can be repelled easier.
-With cyber-attacks getting more sophisticated, having defences that can match them is of greater importance.
+Because UTM defends multiple parts of a network it means that an attack targeting multiple points simultaneously can be repelled more easily.
+With cyber-attacks getting more sophisticated, having defenses that can match them is of greater importance.

 Having several ways of detecting a threat also means a UTM system is more accurate at identifying potential attacks and preventing them from causing damage.